 Combine automation with personal messaging, insights, and advice.
 Your clients want to interact with a real person who cares about their site.

 Don’t forget to summarize the work you’ve done in the previous month, and explain the positive impact that it has made.
 If you added a plugin, what new capabilities does the site have?
 If you made a performance improvement, what effect does that have on the site’s visitors or customers?
 Providing this level of context reasserts your value as a service provider.

 Security reporting: Proactively monitoring and reporting on your client’s website security is another way demonstrate your value on a regular basis.
 Identify threats before they cause damage, and let your client know how the security issues were dealt with, e.g. By handing off to a third-party specialist like Sucuri.
 Then outline the steps that you and your client will take to prevent the incident from happening again.

 So how do you put a report like this together?
-Create a client report in Pro Sites.
+Create a client report in the Pro Hub.
 This tool helps you to create high-quality, customizable reports.
 These reports can be distributed as PDF files, emails, or even secret links.
 It’s a powerful tool – you can create a variety of reports relating to the maintenance of your clients’ sites.
 It is also intuitive, so figuring it out should not be much of a problem.

 Handling disputes & support issues